The-going/evlproject/content/core/user-api/tube/_index.md

 processes, using the *__rel()_ interface variant, which stands for _relative addressing_.
-As this implies, all internal references within the tube data structure use base-offset addressing instead of absolute memory pointers, so that such data structure can be mapped onto a piece of memory shared between processes via [mmap(2)]( http://man7.org/linux/man-pages/man2/mmap.2.html). `DECLARE_EVL_TUBE_REL()` should be used to define the C type of the new inter-process tube,
+As this implies, all internal references within the tube data structure use base-offset addressing instead of absolute memory pointers, so that such data structure can be mapped to a piece of memory shared between processes via [mmap(2)]( http://man7.org/linux/man-pages/man2/mmap.2.html). `DECLARE_EVL_TUBE_REL()` should be used to define the C type of the new inter-process tube,